ETHMUNI/sem3_frontend_eksamen/13-Questions/Questions.md

-Question 13
+# Question 13

-JS
+## JS

-.
-What are higher-order functions in JavaScript?
-Give an example.
+### What are higher-order functions in JavaScript and what are the benefits?
+Show some examples in your own code

-REACT
+### REACT

-.
-Describe the purpose of props in React.
+### Show and describe the purpose of props including children.
-.
-Explain the role of state in a React component.
+### Show and explain the role of state in a React component.

-Security/Routing/Styling
+## Security/Routing/Styling

-.
-Describe and show how we log in a user in React with JWT.
+### Describe and show the process og login using JWT.
+What problem does it solve?